 Gag Grouper caught from Jolly Mon Reef near Ocean Isle Beach NC

-Is Gag Grouper Open in North Carolina Right Now?
+2026 Gag Grouper Size Limit in North Carolina

 Gag Grouper held by female angler near Dale Ward Reef in NC

-Total length (TL) is measured from the very tip of the snout to the very end of the tail.
-On many regulations that use TL, the tail is measured with the caudal fin compressed (pinched) to get the longest possible measurement.
+Total length (TL) is measured from the very tip of the snout to the very end of the tail, with the tail fin compressed (pinched) to get the maximum measurement.

 Why Gag Grouper Seasons Are So Limited